j-dsouza/j-dsouza.github.io/content/posts/2022-01-advent-of-code-assembly.md

 # Converting ASCII characters to numbers

 In memory right now, we will have something like the `ASCII` row shown below.
-Below it is the integer representation of each of the ASCII characters.
+Below it is the integer representation of each of the ASCII characters - You can convert very simply with an [ASCII table](https://www.rapidtables.com/code/text/ascii-table.html), for numbers, you do this simply by taking 48 off the ASCII representation.
 Ultimately, we want to get to a point where we have numbers, for example `199` and `200`, stored in a way where we can access each number in turn.

 ```
 ASCII | 49 57 57 10 50 48 48 10